CivicDataLab/flood-data-ecosystem-Bihar/README.md

-# Flood Data Ecosystem - Odisha
+# Flood Data Ecosystem - Bihar
 The repository contains codes to extract relevant datasets and the modelling approach used to calculate Risk Scores for Odisha.